June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Planetarium in Copernicus Science Center

 Location: the Planetarium building next to Copernicus Science Center, Wybrzeże Kościuszkowskie 20 Street (Powiśle).
+May 1, 2: 10 am – 8 pm, May 3: 10 am – 7.30 pm.
 The Warsaw Planetarium is one of the most modern planetariums in Europe (opened in 2011, renovated in 2025).
 It’s located in the center of Warsaw, on the Vistula River boulevard, next to the Copernicus Science Center.
 The Planetarium screens films for kids aged 3+, teenagers, and adults.
 It’s an unforgettable experience for adults and children!
-All screenings can be viewed in the English audio version with headphones (and some in Ukrainian or Russian).
+All screenings can be viewed with English audio and headphones (and some are also available in Ukrainian or Russian).
 Click here to read our tips on visiting the Planetarium.

 Alpine Coaster in Warsaw’s Ochota district